 The measurement laser is an invisible infrared laser.
 The measurement laser is used to measure gas concentration.

 • Target laser

 The target laser is a visible laser.
-Use its green laser beam to aim at the target.
+Its green laser beam can be used to aim at the target at close range.